 Egypt is a country of indescribable diversity, and it gives you the opportunity to experience an extraordinary adventure.
 The land of the pharaohs has many attractions to offer, including admiring the magnificent pyramids, enjoying camel safaris with Bedouin guides and a relaxing cruise along the Nile.
 Unforgettable memories to take away are guaranteed.
-Check out below the sights that we think are worth seeing during your Egypt vacation!
+Check out below the sights that we think are worth seeing during your luxury Egypt vacation!

 Pyramids in Giza

 Located on the outskirts of Cairo, the Giza Pyramids are a landmark of ancient Egypt that must be seen with your own eyes to be believed.
 The biggest pyramid on the complex is the Great Pyramid, also known as the Pyramid of Khufu or the Pyramid of Cheops.
 It is the only one of the seven wonders of the ancient world that has survived to this day and it is a truly unforgettable sight.
 The size of this monumental structure means that tourists facing this amazing building most often feel humble thinking about the ancient builders.
-With us you can visit this pyramid in an intimate private atmosphere, without the crowds.
+With our luxury Egypt vacations, you can visit this pyramid in an intimate private atmosphere, without the crowds.

 True lovers of antiquity must visit Saqqaa, which, according to many tourists, is more interesting than the famous monuments in Giza.
 Recognized as the oldest stone structure in the world, the unique step pyramid of Djoser is part of the funeral complex of King Djoser, ruler of the 3rd Dynasty.
 It is a unique, six-level pyramid, designed by the architect Imhotep.